MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/dynamic-to-json-function.md

 # dynamic_to_json()

 Converts `dynamic` input to a string representation.
-If the input is a property bag, the output string will print its content sorted by the keys, recursively.
-Otherwise the output is similar to 'tostring' function output.
+If the input is a property bag, the output string prints its content sorted by the keys, recursively.
+Otherwise, the output is similar to the `tostring` function output.

 ## Syntax